Power outages can pose safety challenges for medication and food

 Insulin and some liquid medications may require cooling, says Dr. David Seaburg, president of the American College of Emergency Physicians.
 In warm weather, lunch bags containing a cool pack are a good option for those products.

-For diabetics, a supply of snacks is essential, along with insulin and any other medications, says Dr. David Ross, a Colorado Springs, Colorado, emergency physician.
+For diabetics, a supply of snacks is essential, along with insulin and any other medications, says Dr. David Ross, a Colorado Springs, Colorado, emergency physician who assisted victims of a wildfire last summer.

 Another consideration during a loss of power is for patients with chronic breathing problems.